Let’s talk about compensation for distributed teams!

 - What can I do to fix/update my policy?

 Also, this article will NOT be covering:

 - How to build a salary calculator.
-Check out GitLab, they mastered it!
+See out other article here

 - How much you should pay employees.
 That’s on you to decide :)

 - How to hire internationally.
 That’s another conversation...

 Let's start by considering two scenarios here, just for fun:

 Scenario 1 - Bob is a senior software developer who has worked with some of the best companies.
 He currently lives in SF making $150,000/yr.
 He decides he wants a change and moves to Prague.
 His company would like to adjust his salary to $75,000/yr like other senior software developers that have worked at top companies.